First comes the test of fire.

 "Writing a Windows application is like having Microsoft give you a periodic table of the elements and asking you to make a broccoli."

-This infamous remark of writer and consultant Alan Cooper, who is honored as the father of Visual Basic (Microsoft's most revolutionary programming tool), pretty much said it.
+This infamous remark of writer and consultant Alan Cooper, who is honored as the father of Visual Basic (Microsoft's most revolutionary programming tool of the time), pretty much said it all.
 Back in 1988, before anyone started making all the powerful tools that programmers enjoy today, writing an application program or "app" that ran on Microsoft Windows was complicated and confusing.
-Most programmers, being under the pressure of some arbitrary deadline, had little time to really learn the system before diving in and trying to get their projects off the ground.
+Most programmers, under the pressure of some arbitrary deadline, had little time to really learn the system before diving in and trying to get their projects off the ground.
 That's why they called on us in Microsoft's Developer Support Group.

-The Windows Calculator as it appeared in Windows version 2.
+The original Calculator (not mine) in Windows version 2.

 I imagine that at this point my more experienced associates were shaking their heads in amusement.
 Here I was, imagining myself a highlight in the Who's Who of Programming while yet wholly ignorant of the hard reality to come, namely that every program needs considerable refinement before it reaches maturity.
 And in my excitement I didn't bother to notice that my contribution was about as important to Windows as a small concession stand is to a major-league ballpark.

 My ignorance was soon remedied.
-After the Windows team added my code to their project it became fair game for the rigorous testing (no joke!) that Microsoft applies to all its products.
+After the Windows team added my code to their project it became subject to the rigorous testing (no joke!) that Microsoft applies to all its products.

-Microsoft development groups have three basic positions: program manager, software engineer, and tester.
+Microsoft development groups have three basic roles: program manager, software engineer, and tester (or "software engineer in test").
 The program managers are the ones who try to dream up things that customers can't possibly live without and are therefore willing to buy in quantity.
 Their job is to write the product specifications.
 These "specs" are then passed along to the software engineers whose job it is to manifest those specs in a working program.
 That program is then passed on to the testers.
-And their job is to mercilessly abuse the tar out of the thing to see whether it lives up to the spec.
+And their job is to mercilessly abuse the tar out of the thing to see whether it lives up to the spec. (there's more to test and quality engineering, of course, but you get the basic idea of how it worked at the time.)

 As a programmer, you are supposed to love your test team because they're critical to the production of decent software.
 But you really hate them because they're usually just too damned good at it!
 If, for example, you give them a shiny new car that you truly believe meets the indestructibility standards of a military transport, they will dutifully drive it through a suitable war zone.
 Then they'll hand you the wreckage with some really helpful comment like "it broke."
 You as the programmer get to figure out why it broke, and you get to figure out how to fix it.
 Then once you think you've got it figured out, you have to let those pitiless thugs thrash on it all over again.
 Only when they're satisfied with your work is it deemed ready for the kinds of abuse that customers will inflict on it, which is, of course, far worse.